tkhamez/neucore/doc/API.md

 - Show all data from a player. `GET /user/player/{id}/show`
 - Show player with characters. `GET /user/player/{id}/characters`
 - Lists all players with characters who have a certain status. `GET /user/player/with-status/{name}`

+#### user-chars

+Allows a player to view all characters of an account.

+Player API
+- Accepts a list of character names and returns them grouped by account. `POST /user/player/group-characters-by-account`

 #### group-admin